 The following historical results of operations of Cable Michigan, AMRAC Clear View, Pegasus Cable Television and Taconic Technology refer to their results of operations occurring before their respective acquisition by us, other than a portion of the results of AMRAC Clear View and Pegasus Cable Television for the year ended December 31, 1998 during which AMRAC Clear View and Pegasus Cable Television were owned by us.
 Our management intends to implement a number of operational and organizational changes to the businesses described below.
-As a result, our management believes that the historical results of operations described below are not necessarily indicative of our future results of operations.
+As a result, our management believes that the historical results of operations.
 For additional information, please refer to the "--Overview--Pro Forma Operating Results" section of this prospectus.